Page Bundles (apps-pages)

 Enabling bundles (per project)

-Bundles are enabled per project by writing their module names into app_settings.toml:
+Bundles are enabled per project by writing their module names into the per-user workspace copy of app_settings.toml:

 [pages]

-You can edit this manually (PROJECT → APP-SETTINGS) or use Analysis → Configure, which writes the same list for you.
+The file lives at ~/.agilab/apps/<project>/app_settings.toml and is seeded from the app’s versioned app_settings.toml source file (for example <project>/app_settings.toml or <project>/src/app_settings.toml) on first use.
+You can edit it manually (PROJECT → APP-SETTINGS) or use Analysis → Configure, which writes the same list for you.

 Included page bundles

-This page lists the page bundles shipped with the repository.
-You can discover and launch them from ANALYSIS.
+This section summarizes the public page bundles shipped with the repository.
+Use ANALYSIS to discover, configure, and launch them from the UI.

 view_autoencoder_latentspace